AguaClara/Textbook/Flocculation/Floc_Intro.rst

 This :math:`K_{baffle_{min}}` has been used to design flocculators in AguaClara plants until 2021.
 The plant at Gracias revealed that the observed head loss was greater than predicted.  `This paper by Haarhoff in 1998 <https://iwaponline.com/aqua/article/47/3/142/31711/Design-of-around-the-end-hydraulic-flocculators>`_  (DOI: 10.2166/aqua.1998.20), the :math:`K_{baffle}` values found are context dependent and empirically based.
 For AguaClara flocculator parameters, literature suggest a :math:`K_{baffle}` value between :math:`2.5` and :math:`4`.

 Equation :eq:`K_baffle_min` doesn't account for the fact that for a series of baffles (or flow contractions) the flow might not be able to fully expand before entering the next baffle (or contraction).
-The distance required for the contracted flow to expand can be estimated from jet equations (see section on :ref:`Baffle Minor Loss Coefficient<heading_Baffle_Loss_Coefficient>`).
+The distance required for the contracted flow to expand can be estimated from jet equations (see section on :ref:`Baffle Minor Loss Coefficient<heading_Baffle_Loss_Coefficient>` for an estimate of how the minor loss coefficient increases when the flow doesn't fully expand).

 Flocculator Efficiency
 ---------------------------